KMKfw/kmk_firmware/docs/leader.md

 Leader key sequences can be as long or short as you like.
 The action must be a macro, so it can be things like unicode macros, or generic macros.
 The example below shows how you would trigger task manager in Windows with a leader sequence.
-By default Leader Mode is ENTER, which means that after your sequence you will hit ENTER to trigger the sequence completion, or ESC to cancel the sequence.

 1. Assign a key to KC.LEAD
 2. Above your keymap, include a LEADER_DICTIONARY.